-SECTION 7.
-DISCLAIMER BY APPOINTEE, OBJECT OR TAKER IN
+- 23 DISCLAIMER BY APPOINTEE, OBJECT, OR TAKER IN SECTION 7. - 24 DEFAULT OF POWER OF APPOINTMENT.
+The following rules apply to - 25 disclaimers by an appointee, an object, or a taker in default of - 26 a power of appointment: - 27 A disclaimer by an appointee of a power of - 28 appointment is effective as of: - 29 (A) the death of the holder of the power, if the

-DEFAULT OF POWER OF APPOINTMENT.
-The following rules apply to disclaimers by an appointee, an object, or a taker in default of a power of appointment:
+- 1 power is exercised by will; or - 2 (B) the time the instrument exercising the power - 3 becomes irrevocable, if the power is exercised other than by - 4 will. - 5 (2) A disclaimer by an object or taker in default - 6 under a power of appointment is effective as of: - 7 (A) the date of the death of the creator of the - 8 power, if the power is created by will; or - 9 (B) the time the instrument creating the power - 10 becomes irrevocable, if the power is created other than by will. - 11 (3) A disclaimer of an interest in property by an - appointee is governed by Section 3(2), (3), and (4) if the - disclaimed interest is created by the exercise of the power in a - will and by Section 4(2), (3), and (4) if the disclaimed interest - is created by the exercise of the power in an instrument other - than a will.
+A disclaimer of a power created in an appointee is - 17 governed by Section 6. - 18 (4) A disclaimer of an interest in property by an - object or a taker in default of a power of appointment is - 20 governed by Section 3(2) and (3) if the power is created by will - and by Section 4(2) and (3) if the power is created by an - instrument other than a will. - 23 (5) Delivery of a disclaimer under this section must be - 24 made pursuant to the following rules: - 25 (A) Delivery of a disclaimer by an object or a - 26 taker in default of exercise of a power of appointment must be

-- (1) A disclaimer by an appointee of a power of appointment is effective as of the death of the holder of the power if the power is exercised by will, or as of the effective date of the instrument exercising the power if the power is exercised other than by will. - (2) A disclaimer by an object or taker in default under a nonfiduciary power of appointment is effective as of the
+1 made to the holder of the power or to the fiduciary acting under 2 the instrument that created the power.
+Delivery of the disclaimer 3 may be made at any time after the power was created.

-- 1 date of the death of the creator of the power if the power is - 2 created by will, or as of the effective date of the instrument - 3 creating the power if the power is created other than by will. - 4 (3) A disclaimer of an interest by an appointee is - 5 governed by Section 3 (2), (3), and (4) if the disclaimed - 6 interest is created by the exercise of the power in a will and by - 7 Section 4 (2), (3), and (4) if the disclaimed interest is created - 8 by the exercise of the power in an instrument other than a will. - 9 A disclaimer of a power created in an appointee is governed by - 10 Section 6. - 11 (4) A disclaimer of an interest by an object or a taker - in default of a power of appointment is governed by Section 3 (3) - and (4) if the power is created by will and by Section 4 (3) and - 14 (4) if the power is created by an instrument other than a will. - 15 (5) Delivery of a disclaimer under this section must be - 16 made pursuant to the following rules: - 17 (A) Delivery of a disclaimer by an object or a - 18 taker in default of exercise of a power of appointment must be - made to the holder of the power or to the fiduciary acting under - the instrument that created the power.
-Delivery of the disclaimer - 21 may be made at any time after the creation of the power. - 22 (B) Delivery of a disclaimer by an appointee of a - 23 nonfiduciary power of appointment must be made to the personal - 24 representative of the holder's estate or to the fiduciary under - 25 the instrument that created the power. - (C) If delivery is to be made to a fiduciary and no fiduciary is in office, the disclaimer must be filed with the court having jurisdiction to appoint or qualify the fiduciary.
+- (B) Delivery of a disclaimer by an appointee of a nonfiduciary power of appointment must be made to the personal representative of the holder's estate or to the fiduciary under the instrument that created the power. - (C) If delivery is to be made to a fiduciary and if a fiduciary is not then serving, the disclaimer must be filed with the court having jurisdiction to appoint the fiduciary.